dymoy/work-calendar/README.md

 ## Description

-The goal of this project is to create a web tool of which the user can plan their daily schedule, in a typical 9AM - 5PM work day.
+The goal of this project is to create a web tool of which the user can use to plan their daily schedule (in a typical 9AM - 5PM work day).
 It implements the Day.js library to work with date and time and color codes the time blocks based on past, present, or future.
+The application also utilizes the jQuery library to simplify DOM traversal and manipulation.

 Once the user enters an event in a time block and presses the save button, the data is saved in local storage so that the data persists, even after refreshing the page.